NEW figures have revealed a sharp increase in the number of businesses becoming insolvent in the first three months of this year.

 This 2019 rise was driven by increases in Creditors’ Voluntary Liquidations (CVL), where shareholders of an insolvent firm take action to close their company.
 These soared by 6.2% compared to the previous quarter.

-Administrations, when a company is placed under the control of insolvency practitioners, such as Walsh Taylor, while rescue strategies are investigated, rocketed by no less than 21.8% to a five-year peak.
+Administrations, when a company is placed under the control of insolvency specialists, such as Walsh Taylor, while rescue strategies are investigated, rocketed by no less than 21.8% to a five-year peak.

 Company Voluntary Arrangements (CVA) also posted an eye-watering rise of 43.1%.